Pork Pie (film): Production

 The original Goodbye Pork Pie is a low budget feature film directed by Matt Murphy's father Geoff, and written by Geoff Murphy and Ian Mune.
 In 2014, a remake was announced, to be directed by Matt Murphy, who was part of the crew on the original 1981 version.
-The same year, Matt Murphy directed a reenactment of the Lake Hawea chase from the first film, as an advertisement for the New Mini.
+The same year, Matt Murphy directed a reenactment of the Lake Hāwea chase from the first film, as an advertisement for the New Mini.

 Filming of Pork Pie (A.k.a.
 Joyride) started in March 2016.
 Dean O'Gorman, James Rolleston and Ashleigh Cummings were set to star as Jon (John), Luke (Gerry) and Keira (Shirl) respectively.
 The film's first trailer was released on 17 October 2016.

 Reception

 Box office

-Pork Pie was released in New Zealand on Thursday, February 2, 2017, and Australia on Wednesday, April 5, 2017, where opening weekend earnings totaled US$204,839 and US$8,715 respectively.
+Pork Pie was released in New Zealand on Thursday, 2 February 2017, and Australia on Wednesday, 5 April 2017, where opening weekend earnings totaled US$204,839 and US$8,715 respectively.
 The film ultimately grossed US$788,924 in the home market and US$58,383 in Australia, for total box office of US$797,639 worldwide.

 Critical response

 New Zealand critics

 Local reviews were mixed.
 Steve Newall of Flicks.co.nz awarded the film 3 stars out of 5, writing "Pork Pie is probably not as bad as you think it's going to be," and adding "It’s just so depressingly familiar though, driven by predictable plotting, well-worn tropes and unenthusing character arcs.
 And while Pork Pie whacks in a few “fucks” and tokes of weed, it's devoid of the freewheeling anarchic sensibility it is theoretically channeling."
 Graeme Tuckett of Stuff.co.nz writes the film is "an update that lacks the original's spice."
 And the New Zealand Herald's review awards the film 2.5 stars out of 5, and states "Any hope that the remake of Goodbye Pork Pie could recapture the ol' yellow magic of the original evaporates fairly early on," while concluding with "Higher performance car, lower performance remake."
-Sarah Watt, also from stuff.co.nz, describes the film as “a joyous adventure”, and Dana Tetenburg from Tearaway Magazine describes the film as “an eccentric adventure with its nature based in the journey rather than the destination.
-I laughed for the majority of the first half, and cried through the majority of the second, which in my books is a sign of a great film”.
+Sarah Watt, also from stuff.co.nz, describes the film as "a joyous adventure", and Dana Tetenburg from Tearaway Magazine describes the film as "an eccentric adventure with its nature based in the journey rather than the destination.
+I laughed for the majority of the first half, and cried through the majority of the second, which in my books is a sign of a great film".